jitensinha98/Angular_CRUD_Operation/README.md

 # InQubeAssignment

+A SPA has been developed implementing Angular CRUD operations.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

 ## Development server